-(E) In order for the Development Site to be found eligible by the Board, despite the existence of nrfneighborhood risk factors, the Board must find, based on testimony and data from the most appropriate professional with knowledge and details regarding the nrfneighborhood risk factor(s) or based, that the use of Department funds at the Development Site must be consistent with achieving the goals in clauses (i) - (iii) of this subparagraph.
+(E) In order for the Development Site to be found eligible by the Board, despite the existence of Neighborhood Risk Factors, the Board must find, based on testimony and data from the most appropriate professional with knowledge and details regarding the Neighborhood Risk Factor(s), that the use of Department funds at the Development Site is consistent with the goals in clauses (i) - (iii) of this subparagraph.
 Pursuant to Tex.
 Gov’t Code Chapter 2306, the Board shall document the reasons for a determination of eligibility that conflicts with the recommendations made by staff.

-(i) PPreservation of existing occupied affordable housing units to ensure they are safe and suitable or the new construction of high quality affordable housing units that are subject to federal rent or income restrictions; and
+(i) preservation of existing occupied affordable housing units to ensure they are safe and suitable or the new construction of high quality affordable housing units that are subject to federal rent or income restrictions; and

-(ii) DDetermination that the risk factor(s) that has been disclosed are not of such a nature or severity that should render the Development Site ineligible based on the assessment and mitigation provided under subparagraphs (C) and (D) of this paragraph; or
+(ii) determination that the risk factor(s) that has been disclosed are not of such a nature or severity that should render the Development Site ineligible based on the assessment and mitigation provided under subparagraphs (C) and (D) of this paragraph; or

-(iii) TThe Applicant has requested a waiver of the presence of nrfneighborhood risk factors on the basis that the Development is necessary to enable the state, a participating jurisdiction, or an entitlement community to comply with its obligation to affirmatively further fair housing, a HUD approved Conciliation Agreement, or a final and non-appealable court order and such documentation is submitted with the disclosure
+(iii) No mitigation was provided, or in staff’s determination the mitigation was considered unsatisfactory and the Applicant has requested a waiver of the presence of Neighborhood Risk Factors on the basis that the Development is necessary to enable the state, a participating jurisdiction, or an entitlement community to comply with its obligation to affirmatively further fair housing, a HUD approved Conciliation Agreement, or a final and non-appealable court order and such documentation is submitted with the disclosure.

 (b) Development Requirements and Restrictions.
-The purpose of this section is to identify specific restrictions on a proposed Development submitted for multifamily funding by the Department.
+The purpose of this section is to identify specific restrictions on a proposed Development requesting multifamily funding by the Department.

 (1) Ineligible Developments.
 A Development shall be ineligible if any of the criteria in subparagraphs (A) or (B) of this paragraph are deemed to apply.